 Try an Indoor Sport

-Roller skating, swimming, basketball, ping pong and pool are a few indoor activities to try over your holiday break.
+Roller skating, swimming, basketball, ping pong, and pool are a few indoor activities to try over your holiday break.
 If there’s a roller rink nearby, then it’s easy enough to find a place to skate.
 And some kid-friendly restaurants and arcades have ping pong and pool tables.
-However, it could be tricky—but not impossible-- to find places for indoor swimming and basketball unless you belong to a sports club.
-Some health clubs and YMCAs will sell day passes or trial memberships.Continue to 12 of 22 below.
+However, it could be tricky—but not impossible—to find places for indoor swimming and basketball unless you belong to a sports club.
+Some health clubs and YMCAs will sell day passes or trial memberships.Continue to 11 of 21 below.

 Organize Kids' Rooms

-Getting kids room in order before the Christmas may help when it comes to stowing new presents later.
-Even before Christmas break begins, I sometimes assess what the kids might donate to charity, so I'm ready to make a few suggestions of what might go and what should stay as we organize kids' rooms.
-In reality, this task may end up waiting until after Christmas, but either way, it's an important way for kids to take responsibility for their own playthings.Continue to 13 of 22 below.
+Getting kids' rooms clean before Christmas may help when it comes to stowing new presents later.
+Even before Christmas break begins, assess what the kids might donate to charity, so you're ready to make a few suggestions of what might go and what should stay when you organize your child's room.
+In reality, this task may end up waiting until after Christmas, but either way, it's an important way for kids to take responsibility for their own playthings.Continue to 12 of 21 below.

 Of course, volunteering is a great thing to do any time of year.
 No need to wait for the holidays, but during the holidays there are a lot of opportunities for kids to volunteer.
 And the kids have time off school.
 Just be careful think out volunteer commitments and not take on more than you or your child can handle.Continue to 13 of 21 below.